 Media.net is a long-standing blogging advertising platform focused on developing cutting-edge advertising technology.
 It manages advertisements on over 500 websites worldwide and is among the top 000 largest ad tech companies in today's market.

-Here's how they describe how they set their ads apart from other ad networks: "We build products that learn automatically and are optimized to display the most relevant ads and offers, in formats that balance the experience and revenue, while providing the best protections for user privacy.
-This creates long-term sustainable value and, at the same time, maximizes revenue for publishers and provides a high return on investment for advertisers. »
+Here's how they describe how they differentiate their ads from other ad networks: "We build products that learn automatically and are optimized to display the most relevant ads and offers, in formats that offer a balance between user experience and revenue, while providing the best user privacy protections.
+This creates sustainable long-term value and, at the same time, maximizes publisher revenue and provides a high return on investment for advertisers."

 How to sign up for the Media.net blog advertising network

-To get started, head over to the Media.net homepage and enter your information into their registration form:
+To begin, go to the Media.net homepage and enter your information in their registration form:

 They claim you can get started in less than 10 seconds on their blog advertising network.
 I'd say you need to allow a bit more time for things to fully set up, though.